Terms and Conditions 2017/18 cycle

 You must let us know in writing of your decision to cancel the acceptance of your offer.
 You can do this by informing us via the Applicant Portal or by emailing firstname.lastname@example.org.

 The University reserves the right to withdraw an offer of a place in the following circumstances:

-- You do not meet the academic conditions of your offer or other non-academic conditions required for entry to your specific course (for some courses, applicants are required to undertake DBS and Occupational Health Checks – all additional non-academic requirements are clearly stated on the individual course pages)
+- You do not meet the academic conditions of your offer or other non-academic conditions required for entry to your specific programmes (for some programmes, applicants are required to undertake DBS and Occupational Health Checks – all additional non-academic requirements are clearly stated on the individual programme pages)

 - You provide incorrect or fraudulent information which results in an offer of a place being made

-- Where all available places on a course have been filled (if a deposit has been received, this amount will be refunded in full)
+- Where all available places on a programme have been filled (if a deposit has been received, this amount will be refunded in full)

 - You are refused ATAS clearance

 - You are not eligible to obtain a visa to study in the UK

 - Failure to register by the latest registration date

 The University of Surrey will aim to deliver your programme so that it closely matches the way in which it has been described to you by Surrey in print, online, and/or in person, especially at the point at which you accept your offer.